From the Founder, Brian Mazza 4/13

 Someone said something to me the other night that stuck with me in a way I did not expect.

-According to my COROS watch, I slept three hours.
+According to my COROS watch, I got three hours of sleep.

 Because the question is not whether things would continue.